mackenziekbrooks/dci102-f19-humanities-data/docs/Unit2/unit2_activities.md

 ## Activity 5: Data Generation

-* Fill this out [data generation survey](https://goo.gl/forms/UeQlebJxdqGu7baP2) to create a simple data set for testing network analysis tools.
+* Fill this out [data generation survey](https://forms.gle/keb9x2rTtPK3UgLy8) to create a simple data set for testing network analysis tools.
-* Data is available as .csv on Box.
+* Data will be available as .csv on Box.
 * Using Open Refine, create an edge list.
   * Remove the timestamp column.
   * From the first column after the names, select ```Transpose > Transpose cells across columns into rows```.